nus-cs2113-AY1920S2/duke/README.md

 **Usage**

 1. Open Command Prompt in the directory where the JAR file is located.
-2. Run the command `java -jar duke.jar`
+2. Run the command `java -jar jan.jar`

 ## Features